fossunited/governance/governance.md

 may not participate in any voting matters).

 Primary activities of the GB shall be, but not limited to:
+* represent the broad FOSS community of India
+* ensure long term survival and growth of the FOSS United community
+* set long term goals for the FOSS United community
+* vote and approve the budget for the year
+* vote and approve on all policies regarding operation of the foundation including organisation structure, roles etc.
+* set a fund raising target for the year
+* review staff performance quarterly and check alignment with stated goals
 * vote on all decisions or matters coming before the GB; and
 * approve procedures for the nomination and election of any representative of the Community to the GB and any Officer or other positions created by the GB; and